A heuristic search algorithm for discovering large Condorcet domains: Introduction

-Our search algorithm employs an efficient heuristic function that evaluates the goodness of partial domains based on the size of its restricted subset domains.
-This idea is grounded on our empirical finding that many locally large restricted CDs also tend to be large, indicating the existence of a linear relationship between the size of a domain and the size of its subset domains.
-Our heuristic function exploits this property and uses a database that contains a complete set of pre-calculated CD information on five alternatives.
-This idea resonates with the core concept in dynamic programming where a problem is broken into smaller, overlapping subproblems, and instead of solving each subproblem independently, solutions to these subproblems are pre-computed and then stored, so they can be reused when the same subproblem arises.
+In this paper, we present a heuristic search algorithm for generating and discovering large CDs on $n \geq 6$ alternatives.
+We first pinpoint the challenges associated with finding large CDs and demonstrate that these challenges pose significant obstacles for common learning algorithms applicable to tackle complex combinatorial optimization problems to find large CDs, especially when dealing with a substantial number of alternatives.
+This motivated us to develop a heuristic search algorithm tailored to overcome these challenges.
+Our search algorithm employs an efficient heuristic function that evaluates the goodness of partial CDs based on the size of restriction on 5 alternatives.
+This idea is grounded on our empirical finding that many locally large restricted CDs also tend to be large, indicating the existence of a linear relationship between the size of a CD and the size of its restriction.
+Our heuristic function exploits this property and uses a database that contains a complete set of pre-calculated CD restriction information on five alternatives.
+This idea resonates with the core concept in dynamic programming \citep{bellman1966dynamic} where a problem is broken into smaller, overlapping subproblems, and instead of solving each subproblem independently, solutions to these subproblems are pre-computed and then stored, so they can be reused when the same subproblem arises.

-We further report on discovering new record-breaking CDs on $n=10$ alternatives (size of 1082) and $n=11$ alternatives (size of 2349).
-These CDs are novel as they are not built using Fishburn's alternating scheme.
-Our findings challenge the existing paradigm, in which all maximal-sized CDs are constructed from Fishburn's alternating schemes.
-This discovery has improved the largest CD since 1996 and opens new directions for research in the theory of CDs, with implications for the theoretical study of voting systems.
+We further report on new record-breaking CDs on $n=10$ alternatives (size of 1082) and $n=11$ alternatives (size of 2349).
+This discovery has further improved the largest CD since 1996 and opens new directions for research in the theory of CDs, with implications for the theoretical study of voting systems.